TechnicalPursuit/TIBET/README.md

 # Servers

-You can couple TIBET with any HTTP or WebDAV server...or zero server.
+You can couple TIBET with any HTTP or WebDAV server...or with no server.
 TIBET can boot directly from the file system, localStorage, or IndexedDB.
 Or you can pair TIBET with Apache, CouchDB, Node.js, Rails3 or any other server process you can access via HTTP or WebDAV.